davidan1981/erlen/README.md

 ## Usage

-The idea of Erlen is to define a set of schemas that work as contracts for actions taken between two parties.
-For instance, let's assume we have `JobsController` that does simple CRUD on job resources.
-We can define the following schemas

-    class BaseJobSchema < Erlen::BaseSchema
-      attribute :name, String, required: true
-      attribute :

-    class JobsController
-      include Erlen::ControllerHelper

-      action_schema :create, request: CreateJobRequestSchema, response: JobSchema
-      action_schema :update, request: UpdateJobRequestSchema, response: JobSchema
-      action_schema :show, response: JobSchema
-    end
+TBA

 ## Pre-defined Schemas

 For your convenience, we have defined a few schemas in the Erlen library.

-* `EmptySchema` - there is nothing in this schema.
+* `EmptySchema`: there is nothing in this schema.
-* `AnySchema` - this is a special schema definition that allows _any_ content.
+* `AnySchema`: this is a special schema definition that allows _any_ payload
+* `ResourceSchema`: This schema represents a resource payload which includes `id` and timestamp fields, `created_at` and `updated_at`.
+* `OneOf`: This allows any payload whose schema is one of the specified.
+* `ArrayOf`: This schema represents a list of payloads of the specified type.
+* `ResourceListOf`: Similar to `ArrayOf` but has a structure as defined in our API standard.

 ## Advanced Topics